Rebuilding Progress

 City of Los Angeles One-Stop Rebuilding Center

-Mayor Bass’ emergency Executive Order 1 established a one-stop location to guide survivors through the rebuilding process, answer questions they have, and allow them to connect in person with building and planning departments responsible for their area.
-The One-Stop Rebuilding Center provides residents quick access to information and allows them to file all City permits needed to begin rebuilding their homes or businesses in an expedited and streamlined process.
-Representatives from the following departments on are onsite:
+Mayor Bass’ Emergency Executive Order 1 established the One-Stop Rebuilding Center to guide residents through the rebuilding process and allow them to file all City permits needed to begin rebuilding their homes and businesses in an expedited and streamlined process.
+Representatives from the following departments are onsite:

 - Bureau of Street Services